semify-eda/wfg-API/README.md

-# SmartWave Debugging Python API
+## Python work environment setup

-This Python API is designed to simplify the process of debugging the SmartWave FPGA by offering features for testing and analyzing the SmartWave's performance.
+_For the API specific funcionalities and requirements, please refer to the Design Specification document._

-## Requirements
+### Requirements

 To get started with this API, please ensure you follow these requirements: